BobBuildTool/bob/doc/manpages/bob-layers.rst

 ``--no-attic``
     Do not move layer workspace to attic if inline SCM switching is not possible.
     Instead a build error is issued.

-``-c CONFIGFILE``
-    Use additional configuration file.

-    The ``.yaml`` suffix is appended automatically and the configuration file is searched relative to the project root directory unless an absolute path is given.
-Bob will parse these user configuration files after *default.yaml*.
-They are using the same schema.

-    This option can be given multiple times.
-The files will be parsed in the order as they appeared on the command line.

 ``-lc LAYERCONFIG``
     Use additional layer configuration file.